Finding a Trial

 FARE Clinical Trial Finder searches studies listed on clinicaltrials.gov, a service of the U.S. National Institutes of Health that provides information on publicly and privately supported human clinical studies in all 50 states plus Washington, D.C., and in more than 190 countries and U.S. territories.

-All food allergy patients who can give informed consent themselves or through a legal representative are eligible to join the FARE Patient Registry.
-This worldwide study lets patients share their deidentified (anonymous) clinical data with the research community.
-Register today to help drive research forward.
+All food allergy patients who can give informed consent themselves, or through a legal representative, are eligible to join the FARE Patient Registry.
+This U.S. focused research study invites patients to complete a series of surveys, sharing their de-identified (anonymous) food allergy experiences with the research community, helping to advance understanding of the disease.
+All data is stored and maintained in a secure, password-protected database, assuring the privacy, security and confidentiality of all personal information.
+Learn more and register today to help drive research forward.

 A Food Additive Removal Diet for Pediatric Eosinophilic Esophagitis